dcernst/PinyonsPines/results2020.md

 ## 2020 Results

-We had a much higher finishing rate than 2019, but the heat, lack of water, and dust still took its toll on the field.
+We had a much higher finishing rate than 2019, but the heat, lack of water, and dust took its toll on the field.

 ### Grand Depart